physionetchallenges/physionetchallenges.github.io/2024/faq/index.md

 <a name="error-lose-entry"></a>__My entry had some kind of error.
 Did I lose one of my total entries?__

 No, only scored entries (submitted entries that receive a score) count against the total number of allowed entries.

-<a name="missed-unofficial"></a>__I did not submit a successful entry during the unofficial phase.
-Can I submit entries during the official phase?__

-We require teams to have a successful unofficial phase entry for eligibility for rankings and prizes at the end of the Challenge.
-We impose this requirement because our observations and your feedback during the unofficial phase help us to improve the Challenge for the official phase.
-However, we also know that some teams miss the unofficial phase for various reasons, and we still want them to be able to participate in the Challenge.
-Therefore, we reserve a small number of [wild card](../#wild-card) entries for teams that did not submit a successful entry during the unofficial phase and/or did not have an accepted abstract to CinC.
-We encourage teams these teams to participate in the official phase, and we will invite a small number of teams with [wild card](../#wild-card) entries to be eligible for rankings and prizes.

 __For more general Challenge FAQs, please visit [here](../../faq/).__